 In This Article

-For example, in florals, the frangipani flower is often a heart note.
-For Amor Amor Summer by Cacharel the frangipani flower is associated with rose and grenadine, for ANGE OU DEMON LE SECRET Elixir by Givenchy and Couleur Kenzo Jaune Yellow, the note of frangipani is matched with jasmine and orange blossom.
+In floral fragrances, the frangipani flower often features as a heart note.
+In Amor Amor Summer by Cacharel, frangipani is paired with rose and grenadine, while in ANGE OU DEMON LE SECRET Elixir by Givenchy and Couleur Kenzo Jaune Yellow, the note of frangipani harmonizes with jasmine and orange blossom.

-Regarding oriental fragrances, Thierry Mugler associates the frangipani flower with floral notes in ALIEN Sunessence, Cacharel with the peony note in Amor Amor Forbidden Kiss.
-Yves Saint-Laurent, meanwhile, uses the frangipani flower in Manifesto L'Elixir to create a more original heart composition of frangipani, coconut and tiare.
+In oriental fragrances, Thierry Mugler combines frangipani with floral notes in ALIEN Sunessence, and Cacharel incorporates it alongside peony in Amor Amor Forbidden Kiss.
+Yves Saint-Laurent, on the other hand, utilizes the frangipani flower in Manifesto L'Elixir to create a more original heart composition of frangipani, coconut, and tiare.

 For now, the frangipani flower appears to be the favored choice for predominantly female summer fragrances.
 Oriental, floral, or even citrus fragrances embrace this beautiful flower delicately to enhance our sun-warmed skin with an air of exoticism.

 Fun Fact: Frangipani flowers have a unique characteristic – they are most fragrant at night to attract sphinx moths for pollination, as these insects are most active after dusk.